 Having a walk-in refrigerator or freezer can offer supreme convenience for your employees due to its ample storage space, it can potentially cause a lot of discomforts if it’s not used sensibly.
 First off, over time, a walk-in freezer or refrigerator is prone to develop a distinct odour due to the food items stored in it.
 This odour can also be a sign of possible food contamination which may have occurred if a food item has expired.
 These odours could alternatively be caused due to bacteria or mould growth which can occur inside of your walk-in refrigerator.

 Another key source of odour could be food that was spilt that hasn’t been cleaned up.
-Though odour may seem otherwise harmless, it can be a sign of a bigger problem that could potentially contaminate your inventory if it lasts for a long time.
+Though the odour may seem otherwise harmless, it can be a sign of a bigger problem that could potentially contaminate your inventory if it lasts for a long time.
 Depending on how old your walk-in refrigerator is, the odour can become trapped inside the walls and flooring.
 This bacteria can grow and multiply, causing the stench to become stronger and fouler.

 Now that we are aware of the potential causes of odour, you may find yourself wondering if it is completely inevitable that your walk-in freezer will start smelling.
 The answer is no. If you are routinely following some of the preventive maintenance practices as outlined below, you may never have to face this problem.
 Here is how you can control the odour.

 This one is obvious.
 At the first signs of odour, you must clean up your walk-in freezer immediately.
 This will not only help you to prevent further spreading of odour but also help you to find the cause of it early.
 We suggest a complete cleanout and clean-up.
 Empty the entire contents of your refrigerator and freezer.
 If possible, empty all the containers from the walk-in before cleaning it out completely.
 Usually, a soap and water solution is more than enough for cleaning your walk-in refrigerator.
 However, you can also use some specialized cleaners meant for odour control in refrigerators for better results.